Colorado State Quilting Council

 About paper piecing: Spirals are sewn using paper piecing (also called foundation piecing).
 If you don't know how to do it, you'll learn in class.
 If you have done it before but didn't like it, don't worry: I have solutions for most of the things you dread, like not being able to see lines, having your design reversed and having to tear out paper when you're done.
 Don't let paper piecing stop you from taking this class -- try my way and I'm confident that you'll like it!

 Text version of materials info to cut-and-paste in newsletter/website/etc.:

 Fabrics for class: 1/8 yard each: Fabric #1: One multi-color large-scale print.
 Fabric Group #2: Choose 3-5 colors from Fabric #1, then add 2-3 shades of each color.
 These should read as a single color: solids, tone-on-tones, small textures or tiny prints.
 Fabric Group #3: Several multi-colored, small to medium prints that combine colors in Group #2.
-The colors should be evenly distributed throughout the pattern.
-(Additional fabric needed to complete project.
-See mat’ls list at www.ranaemerrillquilts.com/teaching/160 for more detail.)
+Colors should be evenly distributed across the fabric.
+Fabric #4: A light or dark neutral for negative space inside the mandala.
+(Additional fabric is needed to complete the project.
+Please read carefully the mat’ls list at www.ranaemerrillquilts.com/teaching/160 for full details and for preordering instructions.)